FEAR OF HEIGHTS

 straight as a fireman’s pole.

-The magician’s dark heart
+The magician’s heavy heart

 his scarcely whispered stare